Post-screening conversation with Lynne Sachs.

 Lynne has produced over 40 films as well as numerous live performances, installations, and web projects.
 Over the course of her career, Lynne has worked closely with fellow filmmakers Craig Baldwin, Bruce Conner, Barbara Hammer, Chris Marker, Gunvor Nelson, Carolee Schneemann, and Trinh T. Minh-ha.
 Sachs’ films have screened at MoMA, Tate Modern, Image Forum Tokyo, Wexner Center for the Arts, the New York Film Festival, Oberhausen Int’l Short FF, Punto de Vista, Sundance, Vancouver IFF, Viennale, and Doclisboa, among others.
 In 2021, Sachs received awards from both Edison Film Festival and Prismatic Ground Film Festival at the Maysles Documentary Center for her achievements in the experimental and documentary fields.

 The Film Center, in collaboration with Conversations at the Edge and the School of the Art Institute of Chicago’s Film, Video, New Media, and Animation program, is honored to welcome Sachs to the Film Center in person for two evenings of her work, followed by in-depth conversations.
 Photo credit: Inés Espinosa López.

-Related Event: FILM ABOUT A FATHER WHO with Lynne Sachs
+Related Event: A COLLECTION & A CONVERSATION with Lynne Sachs

 Please check our full COVID-19 policy and details below: